prthiaga/mcrouter-wiki/Configuration.md

   ]
 }
 ```
-_Explanation_: routing prefixes may be used to choose between sets of memcached boxes.
+_Explanation_: routing prefixes allow organizing pools into distinct clusters, and multiple clusters into datacenters.
+More about routing prefix concept [here](Routing-Prefix).
 In this example, commands sent to mcrouter "get /a/a/key" and "get /A/A/other_key" are served by servers in pool A (as "get key" and "get other_key" respectively), while "get /b/b/yet_another_key" will be served by servers in pool B (which will see "get yet_another_key").

 ###Defining pools